vipvincent/deathswap/README.md

 The original concept of Death Swap was created by SethBling, and this datapack was independently developed by vipvincent.

 ## Features
-- Configurable swap intervals: fixed 1–5 minutes or random 30 seconds to 1–5 minutes

 - Swap countdown bar, warning alerts, and temporary invincibility
 - Intuitive and easy-to-use inventory-based settings interface
 - Adjustable maximum health